UA-Homelab/PowerShell-CV/README.md

 | Show-Welcome | Opens the welcome message, that is opened when the page loads the first time |
 | Clear-Host | Remove all inputs and outputs from the sceen and start with a new input line.
 Alias: clear |

 I also tried to make the experience as close to working in an actual PowerShell as possible.
 That's why I imlemented the following features:

 - Complete a command using the "Tab"-Key.
 - Interrupt the current input with ctrl+c.
 - Navigate through the command history by using the arrow keys up and down.

+## Pipelines/GitHub Actions

+Deploying the Infrastructure and Static Web App was pretty staight forward.
+From my job I am more used to Azure DevOps Pipelines, but lots of the knowlege also applies to GitHub Actions.

+When trying to automate the deployment of the Go-API to Azure Functions, I found out that it is not possible with the "functions-action".
+The solution I came up with was to use a self-hosted runner and install the Azure Function Core Tools.
+After that, the deployment worked very well using the command <code> func azure functionapp publish "function-app-name" --custom</code>.